 Flat Rate Pricing

 With flat rate pricing, not only will you not see the savings from interchange optimization, you probably won’t even know if your transactions are downgrading.
-Interchange detail is not often supplied with a flat rate processing statement.
+Flat rate processors do not provide interchange detail.

 Flat rate pricing works by applying one rate to all of your transactions.
 The one rate covers the interchange costs and doesn’t fluctuate.
 While some businesses prefer the simplicity, it can also be more expensive since you don’t see the savings on lower cost transactions.